What kinds of technical jobs are available in the utility industry?

 - Working with electronics and electrical/electronic equipment

 Within the next decade employers anticipate that they will have more jobs than qualified candidates in the energy and water/wastewater industry.
 Why?
 Retirements by current employees in power & electrical systems jobs are projected to be as high as 50%.
 East Bay Municipal Utility District (EBMUD), Pacific Gas & Electric (PG&E), and San Francisco Public Utility Commission (SFPUC) have a commitment to hire locally and support the efforts of community colleges to provide employment training to prepare local residents for our jobs.

 What does the certificate training program at College of San Mateo teach me to do?

 This 19 semester unit program will prepare students for green power & electrical jobs and has been designed to increase students’ competitiveness to enter into union apprenticeship or employer training programs for electrical/instrument technicians, systems operator, and line worker.
-Electric Company (PG&E), and San Francisco Public Utility Commission (SFPUC) assisted College of San Mateo with the design of the curriculum for this 18 month Power & Electrical Systems certificate training program.
+Electric Company (PG&E), and San Francisco Public Utility Commission (SFPUC) assisted College of San Mateo with the design of the curriculum for the Electrical Power Systems & Instrumentation certificate training program.